 Make your holidays extra festive with these fudgy Brownie Christmas Trees.
-Delicious and easy to make, this Christmas Brownies recipe is a crowd pleaser!
+Delicious and easy to make, this Christmas Brownies recipe is a crowd pleaser for your Christmas party!

 Christmas carols are in heavy rotation and our holiday baking marathon is in full swing!
 We make our popular Almond Roca candy several times!

-We love this time of year; that's why we had to make these Christmas Tree Brownies.
-We make them with fudgy brownies and vanilla frosting with M&M'S® candies as ornaments, making them the cutest holiday brownies ever!
+We create them with fudgy brownies and vanilla frosting with M&M’S® candies as ornaments, making them the cutest holiday brownies ever!

-They even have a candy cane "trunk" for a hint of peppermint!
+They even have candy canes as a ” tree trunk” for a hint of peppermint!

-Try our other easy holiday treats, including Reindeer Chow, chocolatey Mashmallow Reindeer, and Reindeer Cupcakes.
+Try our other easy holiday treats, including Reindeer Chow, chocolatey Mashmallow Reindeer, and these Reindeer Brownies (we love festive Christmas brownies!!).

-Since they are so heavenly, we use our fudgy chocolate brownie recipe for the trees.
-Please note, we doubled the batch.
+Since they are so heavenly, we use our homemade brownie recipe for the trees.
+(Please note that we doubled the batch.)

 The same goes for the frosting; we like homemade frosting, but whatever flavor you prefer from a container is fine.